rickintveld/trade-copier/docs/DATABASE.md

 4. **Performance Monitoring**: Track which workers are processing the most trades
 5. **Debugging**: Investigate trade processing issues by reviewing trade history
 6. **Compliance**: Maintain records for regulatory requirements

+### Error Tracking
+1. **Error History**: View complete history of all errors by worker with timestamps
+2. **Severity Analysis**: Filter and analyze errors by severity level (warning, error, critical)
+3. **Problem Identification**: Identify recurring issues and patterns in worker errors
+4. **Debugging**: Investigate worker failures with detailed error messages and timestamps
+5. **Monitoring**: Track error frequency and identify problematic workers
+6. **Alerting**: Query recent critical errors for monitoring and alerting systems

 ## Notes